mozilla/frost/README.md

 ============================================ 1 failed, 3 passed, 72 deselected in 3.12 seconds ============================================
 ```

-#### IAM Policy for pytest-services
+#### IAM Policy for frost

-The below policy will allow you to run all AWS tests in pytest-services against all resources in your account.
+The below policy will allow you to run all AWS tests in frost against all resources in your account.

 ```json
 {